Traditional Plant-Based Cooking

 Origin of malt loaf

-Malt loaf is a type of sweet cake-like dense bread that is flavoured with sticky malty goodness.
-Some malt loaves are prepared with malted flour as well as malt extract, using either yeast or baking powder as a leavening agent.
-Traditionally malt loaves are served sliced and spread with butter.
+There are two types of malt loaf, one is a type of sweet cake-like dense bread that is flavoured with sticky malt syrup.
+The other type is baked as ordinary bread but prepared with malted flour as well as the malt extract, and using either yeast or baking powder as a leavening agent to achieve a less dense and higher rise compared to the cake-like malt loaf.
+Both types of malt loaves are usually served sliced and spread with butter or margarine.

 Malt loaf originates in Scotland and dates back to the late 1800s when a British patent was held by John Montgomerie for making malted bread.
 By 1890 Montgomerie also held a US patent for the special process he designed for preparing his malted bread.

-Nowadays, the Harvo malt loaf has had its hay day and is no longer a common loaf that is readily available.
+Nowadays, the Harvo malt loaf has had its hay day and is no longer commonly found in shops and supermarkets.
 However, many people still have fond memories of the Harvo malt loaf and there are still Harvo loaf recipes out there to enjoy so the nostalgia can be easily relived.

 table set for malt loaf and tea pot and cup, tea mat with image of fox, and small jug of white flowers to side, red and white check tablecloth.